2025 Gaza Strip aid distribution killings: Background

 The Gaza Humanitarian Foundation (GHF) was registered in both Delaware, United States, and Geneva, Switzerland, in February 2025, and is described by the BBC as aiming to provide an "alternative to the UN as the main supplier of aid" to Gaza.
 The foundation is backed by both the Trump administration and the Israeli government.

 Due to Israeli checkpoints into Gaza which predate the October 7 attacks, the Israeli government and the IDF have controlled the entrance of humanitarian aid into Gaza, with aid delivery disrupted multiple times over the years, either via Israeli government blockades or Israeli civilian protests.
 On 2 March 2025, Israel blocked almost all humanitarian aid from entering Gaza.
 In May, Israel increased the amount of aid entering Gaza, but humanitarian organizations have stated that it is insufficient, and the Integrated Food Security Phase Classification (IPC) has warned that Gaza is at high risk of famine.
 Israel has accused Hamas of routinely diverting aid.
-Aid organizations including USAID and the UN have denied these claims.
+Aid organizations, including USAID and the UN, have denied these claims.
 The UN has attributed the aid theft to Palestinian groups supported by the Israeli military, such as the Popular Forces.

 The GHF began operations on 26 May 2025 at a new distribution center in Rafah.
 The GHF sites are secured by American contractors, particularly Safe Reach Solutions (SRS), with Israeli troops patrolling the perimeter.
 The sites have chain-link fences directing Palestinians into military base-resembling structures surrounded by large sand berms.
 Palestinians are expected to go through identity checks and screening for involvement with Hamas prior to accessing food.
-The UN condemned the GHF plan and insisted that it will not operate with any scheme that fails to uphold humanitarian principles, with a spokesperson imploring Israel to open all entrances into the Gaza Strip and saying that the GHF's operations were a "distraction from what is actually needed".
+The UN condemned the GHF plan and insisted that it would not operate with any scheme that fails to uphold humanitarian principles, with a spokesperson imploring Israel to open all entrances into the Gaza Strip and saying that the GHF's operations were a "distraction from what is actually needed".